TYNE TUGS AND TUG BUILDERS

 1984: Name variously reported as LALRION, LAURION & LAVRION

-Above photo as PIPER courtesy of Photoship
+Above photo as PIPER is courtesy of Photoship